TEP Admission Requirements and Procedures

 Sophomore teacher certification students should receive an email directing them to the Application for Admission to the Teacher Education Program in January of the sophomore year.
 Students who have not received the application instructions can request an application be sent at any time by sending an email to the Teacher Education Program.

 Admission requirements are established by the Teacher Education Committee in compliance with regulations from the Commonwealth of PA and the Messiah College Teacher Education Program.

 Four major criteria are reviewed when a student applies for admission to the Teacher Education Program:

-The Pennsylvania Department of Education (PDE) and Messiah College’s Teacher Education Program policies now allow students to be fully admitted to the Teacher Education Program with a GPA of at least 2.8 AND higher qualifying scores on all Praxis II tests required for your certification.
+Pennsylvania Department of Education (PDE) and Messiah College Teacher Education Program (TEP) policies currently allow students to be fully admitted to the Teacher Education Program with a GPA of at least 2.8 AND higher qualifying scores on all Praxis II tests required for your certification.
 The qualifying scores are higher than scores needed to pass the Praxis II, and the actual scores necessary to use this provision vary by test.
 The actual scores required can be found on the PDE website.
 This option is available for students who have scored well on the Praxis II, but have not met the GPA requirement by the time they are ready to student teach.
 In order to use the Praxis II score in lieu of the 3.0 GPA, you must earn the higher score by the June testing date prior to the year in which you plan to student teach.
 While this option may help a small number of students to earn teaching certification, we strongly encourage students to meet with their advisors to plan strategies to earn a 3.0 GPA, since the Praxis II option will come late in your time at Messiah College, and not all students will be able to earn the higher Praxis II scores.